-3.2 With a Student Visa: Collecting your BRP
+2.1 With a Student Visa: Collecting your Biometric Residence Permit

 You will get a visa vignette sticker on your passport when your visa application is approved.
-The visa vignette only allows you to enter the UK and is not a proof of your immigration permission.
+The visa vignette only allows you to enter the UK and is not proof of your immigration permission.

 Your actual immigration permission is in the form of a Biometric Residence Permit (BRP).
-You can collect your BRP after you arrive in the UK, and this can be collected within 21 days of your travel.
+You can collect your BRP within 21 days of your arrival in the UK.
 Check your decision letter as it will tell you at which Post Office you can collect your BRP.

 You must collect your BRP before the travel visa in your passport expires.
 Your decision letter outlines the conditions of your immigration leave, so it is essential that you keep it safe.
-You will need to take this letter, together with your passport and travel visa, to collect your Biometric Residence Permit at the Post Office.
-For more information about BRP, please visit https://www.gov.uk/biometric-residence-permits/collect.
+You will need to take this letter, together with your passport and travel visa, to collect your BRP at the Post Office.
+For more information about the BRP, please visit gov.uk/biometric-residence-permits/ collect.